 - any additional riders, including any claims and convictions they may have had

 - any special security devices you carry or have had fitted to your motorbike

 What extras can I add to my motorbike insurance policy?

-As well as insuring your motorbike, you might want to look into covering yourself and the equipment you use, with options like:
+As well as insuring your motorbike, you might want to look into some optional extras to cover yourself and the equipment you use, with possible options like:

 Motor legal protection